nineteenss/UE_LocRotAddon/README.md

 ![image](https://github.com/nineteenss/UE_LocRotAddon_README_Assets/blob/main/toolbar_icon.png?raw=true)

-**Now that means that we have finished the complete installation of addon and plugin process and we're ready for assets data transfer.**
+**It means that the installation of addon and plugin is complete and now we're ready for assets data transfer.**

 ## Usage: